agtonomy/trellis/README.md

 eCAL's threading model is documented here: https://continental.github.io/ecal/advanced/threading_model.html

 ### Single-threaded approach
-Trellis aims to be as single-threaded as possible with respect to user callbacks.
+Trellis aims to hide eCAL's threading from the user by invoking all user callbacks from a single event-loop thread (managed by asio).

 This means that user callbacks provided to Trellis should all get called on the same thread.
 This removes the burden on the application developer from dealing